annefried/swan/README.md

-# Welcome to DiscAnno
+# Welcome to SWAN
-DiscAnno is a web-based system for natural language annotation.
+SWAN is a web-based system for natural language annotation.
 Its key features are:
 * support of discourse annotation (i.e., annotation of complete texts) by allowing to scroll through the entire document
 * focus on usability for limited tag sets (quick selection)
 * a graph visualization box showing the discourse structure of the document
 * performs fast with large documents

-Check out the [GitHub Wiki](https://github.com/annefried/discanno/wiki) for more information on functionality and setup!
+Check out the [GitHub Wiki](https://github.com/annefried/swan/wiki) for more information on functionality and setup!

 Want to try it out?
 Find our web demo [here](http://discanno.coli.uni-saarland.de).